tzeikob/stack/README.md

 # Stack

-Stack is a shell script to bootstrap and automate the process of installing a development environment based on the [archlinux](https://archlinux.org/) distribution.
-The primary goal is to get as quickly as possible an environment with a development stack ready to use.
+Stack is an installation script to bootstrap and automate the process of setting up a development stack environment on the [archlinux](https://archlinux.org/) distribution.

-## What you should know

-### We adopt an opt-in approach
+## A quick overview

-Apart from the mandatory tasks during the installation, the script is implemented in an opt-in/out approach.
-The user is who decides, upon various options, with what he will go.
-The script will start iterating across a set of questions, gathering user input and doing tasks in incremental fashion.
-The tasks are grouped in the following main scopes:
+Stack is implemented in an opt-in/out approach where the user is who decides with what option he will go.
+The process will start by asking the user information about the system, after that the process will start executing various tasks in *no confirm* mode.
+These tasks are grouped in the following main scopes:

 * Disk partitioning
-* Base packages
-* Hardware drivers
+* Bootstrap base system
-* Host and users
+* Configuration and drivers
-* Desktop and look and feel
+* Desktop environment
-* Development Stack
+* Stack applications
-* Utility Applications

-### Why a tiling window manager

-Well, we think that a desktop environment handled by a tiling window manager offers the best user experience and is what gives you the boost in productivity and especially to keep the overall visual overhead to the minimum.
-It might take a while to get used to such an environment but after a short training period the benefits will start paying you back.

-### Requirements and limitations

-This script is meant to work only with UEFI systems and not with old legacy hardware, we wanted to keep it simple.
-Another thing you should be aware of is that during the boot time of the installation media the *secure boot* option should be disabled in your BIOS otherwise the media wont boot.

-## Do some preparatory work
+## Install a new system

-### Create the bootable installation media
+### Partition installation media

-The first thing to do is to create a bootable media with the latest arclinux iso image file, which can be downloaded from the official [archlinux](https://archlinux.org/download/) page.
-Below you can find instructions how to create a bootable flash drive medium either in linux or windows.

-#### Linux

-Get a usb flash drive and plug it to your system, the drive should now be found in the list of available disks ready to be used.
-By executing the following command you should find the actual device path to that drive.
+Get a usb flash drive and plug it to your system, then execute the following command to find the actual device path to that drive.

 ```sh
 sudo fdisk -l
 ```

-> **IMPORTANT**, always double check the device path corresponds to the correct usb drive otherwise you're taking the risk of wiping out data from other functional disks of your system.
+> **IMPORTANT** is to always double check the device path to usb drive otherwise you're taking the risk of wiping out data from other functional disks of your system.

-Now assuming the device path to the usb drive is **/dev/sdx**, where in your case *x* should be any letter (*a*, *b*, *c*, etc.).
-Use the gdisk tool to clean the drive from existing partitions (*o* and then *w*), create a new clean linux partition (*n*, accept defaults and then *w*) and format it as **FAT32** with the following command:
+Now assuming the device path to the usb drive is **/dev/sdx**, where in your case *x* should be any letter (a, b, c, etc.).
+Use the gdisk tool to clean the drive from existing partitions (*o* and then *w*), create a new clean linux partition (*n*, accept defaults and then *w*) and format it as **FAT32**, like so:

 ```sh
 sudo mkfs.fat -F 32 /dev/sdx1